russom/DSND-Capstone/README.md

 For it the goal is to analize the log files coming from a fictitious music streaming service called "Sparkify" and identify a strategy to predict "churn", i.e. the event of a user cancelling the subscription with the service.

-The code for this project is submitted in the form of Jupyter notebooks available in the [`notebooks`](/notebooks) folder).
+The code for this project is submitted in the form of Jupyter notebooks available in the [`notebooks`](/notebooks) folder.
 A detailed explanation is provided in a separate writeup, that documents also the results obtained.

 ## Requirements for local execution